 HOPE stands for Helping Outstanding Pupils Educationally.
 It is scholarship program that provides funds for Georgia students enrolling in degree, diploma, or certificate programs at Georgia public and private colleges and universities.
 Students must maintain a 3.0 (all A's and B's) in core classes (English, Math, Science, Social Studies, and Foreign Language) to be eligible.
 The scholarship currently provides approximately 80% of the cost of tuition at Georgia public institutions.
 The Georgia Student Finance Commission determines eligibility for the HOPE scholarship.

 Are there different tracks for graduation?

-No. Georgia no longer offers multiple graduation tracks.
-All students will take a college preparatory curriculum.
+The state of Georgia no longer offers multiple graduation tracks.